Receding Gums Treatment

 How Is Gum Abscess Treated?

-Gum abscess treatment focuses on draining the abscess and eliminating the bacteria and any toxins in the area between your gums and teeth.
+Abscess gum treatment focuses on draining and eliminating the bacteria and any toxins in the area between your gums and teeth.
 If you have extensive plaque and calculus buildup and have signs of periodontal disease, we will want to remove these substances as part of your gum abscess treatment.

 The abscess is drained by making a tiny incision in the swollen area to help eliminate the pus buildup.
 Usually, we will need to take a digital x-ray to see if the abscess has caused any damage to the underlying bone.
 A severe gum infection can cause bone loss and especially if you have had the gum abscess for some time.
-We often prescribe antibiotics for treating a gum abscess as they will kill the bacteria causing the infection and can prevent it from spreading or reinfecting your gum.
+As a part of treatment, we often prescribe antibiotics for treating a gum abscess as they will kill the bacteria causing the infection and can prevent it from spreading or reinfecting your gum.